gouvisPan/3D-Commerce/README.md

 # 3D - Commerce
 ---
 ## Description
 This App is beeing developed for Enterprise use.
-A friend of mine ventured into the 3D printing field and i was glad to help him by deploying an e-commerce website for wis company.
-The displayed site is a fully functional Alpha Demo  of the WebApp.
+A friend of mine ventured into the 3D printing field and i was glad to help him by deploying an e-commerce website for his company.
+The displayed site is a fully functional Beta Demo  of the WebApp.
 The end product is stored in a private repository for several reasons, but the availiable sourcecode is sufficient for the creation of a fully functional e-commerce website hence can be used as a template.

 ## Features
 - Admin can CRUD store items via the commerce-js interface